ymyke/tessa/DEVSYMBOLSNOTES.md

 # Todo

+- QQ: Should Symbol.names be unique over a collection?
+Whould the collection enforce this?
+Should the SymbolCollection.symbols be a set rather than a list?
 - Bug: symbols created from search objects from a search() call do not have the country set.
-- Use Symbol and SymbolCollection
-  - in alerts and see how this goes.
-  - in fignal.
+- Check all changes to be committed currently.
+- Check all FIXMEs
-- Add documentation (see below)
+- Add documentation (see below) / pdoc
-- Find diffs to master (see below)
+- Compare to master and identify all changes to the price.* and search interface:
+  - Adjust README accordingly.
+  - Mention in release notes.
+- Fix the FIXMEs.
+- Try pydantic for the Symbols/YAML reader?
+- Add links to pdoc documentation to README and maybe toml file.
 - Release

 # To be documented